cako/notorius/README.md

     sudo pip install python-poppler-qt4

+If you want (recommended) install ImageMagick with

+    sudo apt-get install imagemagick

 After the installation, the `-dev` libraries and `g++` can be uninstalled:

     sudo apt-get remove python-qt4-dev python-sip-dev libpoppler-qt4-dev g++